-Users of kratom must keep tabs on how much they are consuming and whether they are simply replacing alcohol abuse with a new addiction.
+Users of kratom must keep tabs on how much they consume and whether they are simply replacing alcohol abuse with a new addiction.

 How to Avoid Getting Addicted to Kratom?

 Addiction avoidance requires you to monitor how much kratom you’re consuming on a daily basis.
-You should only be using kratom when your withdrawal symptoms worsen, rather than relying on it to boost your mood.
+You should use kratom only when your withdrawal symptoms worsen rather than relying on it to boost your mood.

 You should be starting out with a certain dosage and gradually reducing your dosage as your withdrawal symptoms subside.

-If this does not occur, you should cease using kratom immediately or seek out medical help.
+If this does not occur, you should cease using kratom immediately or seek medical help.

 Learn more about how to quit kratom.